myopenmath/policies/privacy-policy.md

 We care about the security of your information and employ physical, administrative, and technological safeguards designed to preserve the integrity and security of all information collected through our Service.
 Access to information is limited (through user/password credentials and, in some cases, two factor authentication) to those employees who require it to perform their job functions.
 We use industry standard SSL (secure socket layer technology) encryption to transfer personal information.
-Other security safeguards include but are not limited to data encryption, firewalls, physical access controls to buildings and files, and employee training.
 You can help protect against unauthorized access to your account and personal information by selecting and protecting your password appropriately and limiting access to your computer and browser by signing off after you have finished accessing your account.

 <h2 id="childrens-privacy">6.
 Children’s Privacy</h2>

-Our Service is not directed to children under 13, unless and until a School has provided consent and authorization for a student under 13 to use the Service and for Desmos to collect information from such student.
+Our Service is not directed to children under 13, unless and until a School has provided consent and authorization for a student under 13 to use the Service and for MyOpenMath to collect information from such student.
-If you believe that we have inadvertently collected Personal Data from a child under 13 years of age without parental consent, then please alert us at [support@desmos.com](support@desmos.com) and we will promptly delete the child's Personal Data from our systems.
+If you believe that we have inadvertently collected Personal Data from a child under 13 years of age without parental consent, then please alert us at [support@MyOpenMath.com](support@MyOpenMath.com) and we will promptly delete the child's Personal Data from our systems.

 <h2 id="international">7.
 For Our International Users</h2>